Empire Rose

 Empire Rose (1982–2002) was one of the most popular Thoroughbred mares to race in New Zealand and Australia.
 She was a gigantic chestnut, only just fitting into the barrier stalls in Melbourne.

 Trained by Laurie Laxon, one of New Zealand's foremost trainers, at the Laurie Laxon Racing Stables at Cambridge, New Zealand, Empire Rose raced 48 times for nine wins and eight placings for NZ$2,644,234 (A$1.95 million).
 Among her major successes were the 1987 New Zealand Cup, the 1988 LKS Mackinnon Stakes, the 1988 Melbourne Cup and the 1989 Trentham Stakes.

 Empire Rose was by the champion New Zealand sire, Sir Tristram (IRE), from Summer Fleur by Sovereign Edition (IRE), and was expected to perform well like other Sir Tristram progeny.

-In 1986 she showed promise when fifth in the Melbourne Cup behind At Talaq.
+She showed promise when fifth in the 1986 Melbourne Cup behind At Talaq, one place behind former winner Kiwi.